In ‘Battle of the Sexes,’ King passes a baton to Emma Stone

-TORONTO — Walking through the tunnel to Arthur Ashe Stadium alongside Billie Jean King, Emma Stone gasped at the size of the U.S. Open's main court.
+TORONTO — Walking through a tunnel alongside Billie Jean King at the grounds of the U.S. Open, Emma Stone gasped at the size of its main court.

 In tennis, the lines are clear, the scoreboard is final and a landmark victory against sexism could go down in straight sets.